gargium/AT-T-Big-Data-Challenge/README.md

 # Welcome to the Boom Bust Index (BBI)
 A predictive housing price index and mapping system.
 Our application implements an algorithm to predict housing price market price trends.

+# How to run
+Dependecies:
+- Flask
+- MongoDB
+- Numpy
+- SciPy

+How to run:
+- Start Mongo
+- run "python app.py"

 # Who
 Developers:
 - Nick Griffin